 Geographic Information Science (GIScience) is the integration of the theoretical representation of geographic space, absolute and relative positions and their relationships with physical and human attributes on the earth’s surface.
 Geographic information science is composed of various geographical scientific and technological areas of study, including geographic information systems (GIS), remote sensing, global positioning systems (GPS), cartography and visualization, and geospatial analysis and statistics.
 The Master of Science in Geographic Information Science (MSGIS) is designed for both employed professionals and full-time students who want to deepen their understanding and expertise in the application of geographic information to social and environmental problems.
-The MSGIS is a two-year, full-time post-baccalaureate degree that is comprised of 7 core courses (24 credit hours), 2 technical courses (6-7 credit hours), and 2 application-oriented courses (6-7 credit hours) for a total of 36 semester hours (minimum).
+The MSGIS is a two-year, full-time post-baccalaureate degree that is comprised of 7 core courses (24 credit hours), 2 technical courses (6-7 credit hours), and 2 application-oriented courses (6-7 credit hours) for a total of at least 36 semester hours (minimum).
 This program requires students to submit a portfolio of projects completed during coursework which demonstrates mastery of identified skills for success in a GIS career.
 Students will defend the portfolio in an oral presentation conducted by the supervisory committee at the conclusion of the program.

 WRGP enrollment approved for MSGIS Program